 The average inferred dust attenuation in our sample of 11 galaxies is A$_{\rm V} =$ 0.4 $\pm$ 0.3 mag.
-This is larger than the average attenuation found in a sample of four fainter galaxies by \citet{wilkins16}, who found an average A$_{1500} =$ 0.5 $\pm$ 0.3, which corresponds to A$_{\rm V}=$0.12 $\pm$ 0.07.
-This is consistent with the expectation observed at lower redshifts that fainter galaxies have less dust attenuation, though we note that \citet{wilkins16} used the locally-derived relation by \citet{meurer99} to convert between $\beta$ and the dust attenuation.
+This is larger (though only at $\sim$1$\sigma$ significance) than the average attenuation found in a sample of four fainter galaxies by \citet{wilkins16}, who found an average A$_{1500} =$ 0.5 $\pm$ 0.3, which corresponds to A$_{\rm V}=$0.12 $\pm$ 0.07.
+This is consistent with the expectation observed at lower redshifts that fainter galaxies have less dust attenuation, though we note that \citet{wilkins16} used the locally derived relation by \citet{meurer99} to convert between $\beta$ and the dust attenuation (while our attenuation is derived from SED fitting using a flexible attenuation curve).
 However, this is not surprising as these fainter galaxies are presumably less massive, and simulations \citep[e.g.][]{graziani20} predict that the dust mass grows rapidly at higher stellar masses.